On this page:

 - Available for guests and visitors of MIT

 - Use for devices that do not support WPA2 encryption (See the list.)

 - Use for operating systems that do not have WPA supplicants

 - Use for older 802.11b hardware

 The MIT GUEST network is separated from the rest of the MIT network with a firewall and network address translation (NAT).
-This limits the services that will work over the MIT GUEST network.
-For instance: printing to Athena cluster printers over TCP/IP port 631 (CUPS) will not work.
+This limits the services that will work over this wireless network.
+For instance, printing to printers over TCP port 631 (CUPS) will not work.

-IS&T recommends to always use MIT SECURE; use of the MIT or MIT GUEST networks will leave you vulnerable to session hijacking.
+IS&T recommends MIT community members always use MIT SECURE.
+Use of the MIT or MIT GUEST networks will leave you vulnerable to session hijacking.

 You should be able to move from place to place around campus without losing your wireless connection.
 You will lose your network connection when you move out of range of wireless, such as if you exit a building.
 When you arrive at another building with wireless access, your computer should try to reconnect to MIT SECURE.
 You may need to restart your network applications.